aravindvnair99/C/Source Codes Testing/README.md

-# :scroll: C :heavy_check_mark:
+# :heavy_exclamation_mark: C testing :warning:

-A bunch of stable and tested C programs. :white_check_mark:
+A bunch of C programs that are being tested. :x:

 # :octocat: Team